ruialgomes/ConCreT/README.md

 **Command line options**<br/>

---in      The input path to the query file.
+--in &nbsp;&nbsp;&nbsp;&nbsp;The input path to the query file.
 The default is the example file.

---model       A path to the model directory.
+--model &nbsp;&nbsp;&nbsp;&nbsp; A path to the model directory.
 The default is the Cressdnaviricota model.

---out       A path for the output directory, where an output folder will be created.
+--out &nbsp;&nbsp;&nbsp;&nbsp; A path for the output directory, where an output folder will be created.
 The default is the output directory.

-'--output-name       A name for the result file.
+'--output-name &nbsp;&nbsp;&nbsp;&nbsp;A name for the result file.
 The default is the input file name.

---save       To select if you want to save the blast results files.
+--save &nbsp;&nbsp;&nbsp;&nbsp; To select if you want to save the blast results files.
 The default is no.

---max-blast-hits       Maximum of BLAST hits that 'will be printed in the output.
+--max-blast-hits &nbsp;&nbsp;&nbsp;&nbsp; Maximum of BLAST hits that 'will be printed in the output.
 The default is 3.

---gpu      Use GPU (if available).
+--gpu &nbsp;&nbsp;&nbsp;&nbsp;Use GPU (if available).
 The default is using CPU.

 **Command line example**